 Sonny's Guerrillas by Matthew Asprey

 This novella about making an indie movie reminded me of a cross between “Hearts of Darkness” (a documentary about one or two, er, minor difficulties encountered by Francis Ford Coppola during the making of the film “Apocalypse Now”) and “The Beach” by Alex Garland (“Lord of the Flies” for the backpacker generation) - but with the action shifted from south-east Asia to Greece during the first throes of the financial crisis.
 It’s well written and sharply observed, with a very distinctive narrative voice.
 READ FULL REVIEW.
 Click on the cover image to link to a page where you can download the book.
 UPDATE 11.2013: this book is no longer free, although this collection of short stories by Matthew Asprey is (and is worth a look).

-For a list of all my book reviews (both free and paid-for books), click HERE
+For a list of all my book reviews (both free e-books and paid-for books), click HERE